On the Semantic Expressiveness of Iso- and Equi-Recursive Types: The Three Compilers and Their Backtranslations

 Finally, consider \emulateic{\cdot}{\cdot}, i.e., the emulation of \stlcem terms into \stlcim: there is no construct that adds \iso{\fold{}}/\iso{\unfold{}} annotations.
 This is due to the same intuition presented before regarding the unfolding of the backtranslation type \uvalic{n;\equi{\mat}}, which is \uvalic{n;\equi{\tau\subo{\mat}{\alpha}}} i.e, the indexing type is unfolded but the step is not decreased.
 Intuitively, the backtranslation performs an \com{n}-level deep unfolding of the recursive types and operates on those.
 Thus, backtranslated contexts do not use recursive types but just their \com{n}-level deep unfolding, so their annotations are not needed.

 In order to state that \emulate{}{\cdot} is correct, we rely on compatibility lemmas akin to those used for compiler correctness (recall \Cref{thm:compat-lem-lam}).
 First, note that all our logical relations relate a source and target term at a source pseudo-type.
 We have extended the logical relation to express the relation between a source and target term at pseudotype \emuldv{}, so we should use this to relate a target term and its backtranslation.
 Second, all logical relations require a source environment to relate terms, and in this case we are given a target environment (the one for the typing of the backtranslated term).
 To create a source environment starting from this target environment, we take each bound variable and give it backtranslation type using function \toemul{\cdot}{}.
 Finally, in these lemmas we need to account for the different directions of the approximation we have.
 Thus, these compatibility lemmas require that either $n < m$ (so that the results only hold in worlds $\W$ with $\stepsfun{\W} \leq n < m$) and $p = \precise$ or $\genlogrel = \lesssim$ and $p = \imprecise$, for \com{m} being the approximation level of interest.

-Thus, a typical compatibility lemma for emulate looks like \Cref{thm:compat-lem-backtr-lam}. \begin{lemma}[Compatibility for $\lambda$ Emulation] \end{lemma} The compatibility lemma for terms typed using type equality (\Cref{thm:fe-compat-lem-backtr-eq}) is the most interesting of these.
-The proof of this lemma is surprisingly simple because most of the heavy lifting is done by a corollary of \Cref{thm:tyeq-same-uval}, which proves that equivalent types have not only the same backtranslation type but also the same term relation. \begin{lemma}[Compatibility lemma for emulation of type equality] \end{lemma} \begin{corollary}[Equivalent types have the same term relation] \end{corollary}
+The intuition behind these constraints is that when $p = \imprecise$, there is no lower bound on the emulation depth $m$.
+However, in that case, we only get a left-to-right approximation $\underlogrel$, since the emulated term may have insufficient precision to emulate the original term accurately (as in \Cref{ex:imprecise}) and may diverge in cases where the emulation precision runs out.
+In the case where $p = \precise$, the lemma requires that the emulation depth $m$ is sufficiently large.
+Specifically, $m$ is required to be at least as large as the step bound $n$ up to which the approximation in both directions $\anylogrel{n}$ is guaranteed.
+Intuitively, this covers the scenario where the depth of the approximation is larger than the amount of steps taken by a back-translated program.
+In such a scenario, the back-translation is guaranteed to accurately emulate the behaviour of the target term and we get approximations in both directions, but only up to the amount of steps $n$.